FreshRSS/FreshRSS/docs/en/users/06_Fever_API.md

 - setting starred marker for item(s)
 - setting read marker for feed
 - setting read marker for category
-- **hot** is not supported as there is nothing in FreshRSS that is similar
+- supports FreshRSS extensions, which use th `entry_before_display` hook

-### Limitations
+Following features are not supported:

-- Does currently not support FreshRSS extensions (if they load additional content before displaying it - like the Youtube extension)
+- **Hot Links** aka **hot** as there is nothing in FreshRSS yet that is similar or could be used to simulate it

 ## Testing and error search

 If this API does not work as expected in your RSS reader, you can test it manually with a tool like [Postman](https://www.getpostman.com/).

 Configure a POST request to the URL https://freshrss.example.net/api/fever.php?api which should give you the result:
 ```json
 {
 	"api_version": 3,